 The ageing burger may have kindled this lesson but the global pandemic has fanned its flames.
 Stop treating life like a dress rehearsal.
 Grab opportunities.
 The world has fundamentally changed so what is stopping you from doing something different?

 And if you can’t take action on your dreams right now then at least write them down.
 As Mark Twain (perhaps) said, you will be more disappointed by the things you didn’t do than by the ones you did do.

 A 12-Year-Old Burger Proverb

 A wacky experiment started many years ago has taught me what living – really living – is all about.
 Three symbolic lessons I have gleaned from a 12-year-old burger are to be kind, find your purpose and to not take life for granted.

 As the proverb says – and I am severely paraphrasing here: The best time to buy a burger for science experiment was 20 years ago.
 The second best time is now.

-If you are not sure how to starting writing out your bucket list, taking action on your goals or finding your purpose, check out my brand new Nourish Your Soul 3-in-1 Collection ebook boxset.
-Three of my most popular titles – Bucket List Blueprint, Super Sexy Goal Setting and Find Your Purpose in 15 Minutes – all bundled together at one low price.
+If you are not sure how to start writing out your bucket list, taking action on your goals or finding your purpose, check out the Change Your Life 3-in-1 Collection ebook boxset.
+Three of my most popular titles – Bucket List Blueprint, Super Sexy Goal Setting and Find Your Purpose in 15 Minutes – all bundled together at one super low price.